What are the qualifications to be a surrogate mother?

 Learn more about the different types of Surrogacy

 There are two types of surrogates, gestational and traditional.
 Both types are just as safe as traditional pregnancy but are very different.

-A Gestational Surrogate is the most common type of surrogacy.
+This is the most common type of surrogacy.
 A Gestational Surrogate carries a child that is not related to her in any way.
 The embryo is usually created through the intended mother’s egg and intended father’s sperm using in vitro fertilization or IVF.
 It is then transferred to the surrogate, who acts as a human incubator, carrying the parent’s baby through to birth.
 Sometimes the mother’s eggs or father’s sperm cannot be used.
 In this case, a donor’s egg or sperm is used, and this is called traditional surrogacy.

-A Traditional Surrogate acts as both egg donor and surrogate.
+Acts as both egg donor and surrogate.
 Traditional Surrogates are impregnated by a process called intrauterine insemination or IUI.
 A doctor takes sperm from the intended father and transfers it into the uterus of the surrogate.
 Then after, natural fertilization of the egg takes place.